Mary Ann Mason

 Mason was a professor in the Graduate School of Social Welfare at UC Berkeley from 1989 to 2007.
 She received a B.A. cum laude from Vassar College, a Ph.D. in American History from the University of Rochester, and a J.D. from the University of San Francisco.
 She taught American history and practiced law for several years before joining the faculty at Berkeley in 1989, where she has taught children and family law and women's issues in the law.
 She is considered a national expert on child custody issues and family law and policy, frequently addressing national and international media, conferences, and workshops on children and family issues.

-Mary Ann Mason lives in Oakland, California, with her husband, psychologist Paul Ekman.
+Mary Ann Mason lives in San Francisco, California, with her husband, psychologist Paul Ekman.
 She is the mother of Tom and Eve.

 Office: 436 Boalt Hall